 Air (or another gas) can be introduced into the low vacuum stage through the gas-ballast control.
-The gas-ballast control is a multi-turn valve which you can adjust, as required, between closed and fully open.
+The gas-ballast control is a multi-turn valve which can be adjusted, as required, between closed and fully open.

 2 Technical data